-We are determined to see women who have come out of trafficking or exploitation set free, through a three phase program over the span of up to two years.
-After an interview process to determine if Freedom House is a good match and the successful completion of a detox program (if necessary), these women will be welcomed to Freedom House by an excited staff of “life coaches” and counselors who will meet them where they are.
-They will live in this safe environment amongst other women who have come out of similar situations.
-As they grow individually, as well as together, they will see their lives transformed and renewed.
+We have been determined to see women who have come out of trafficking or exploitation set free, through a three phase program over the span of up to two years.
+After an interview process to determine if Freedom House was a good match and the successful completion of a detox program (if necessary), these women were welcomed to Freedom House by an excited staff of “life coaches” and counselors who met them where they were.
+They then lived in a safe environment amongst other women who came out of similar situations.
+As they grew individually, as well as together, they saw their lives transformed and renewed!

 Please Scroll to the bottom of this Page for our FREEDOM HOUSE PARTNERS section.

 In the first phase, the women moved into Freedom House and went through a detoxing program, choosing to deal with the experiences they had been involved in.
 Phase one was their opportunity to bravely make the decision to slowly bring themselves out of their current state (addictions, prostitution, sexual abuse situations, etc.).
 Our counselors and therapists worked one on one with the women to see them through any current issues as well as past traumatic experiences.

 The second phase was what Freedom House called the “moving forward” phase.
 After the first six months in the House, the women will then move into phase two and began to take steps forward.
 They had been through phase one, and it was then time to pull out the greatness that lies in each of the women.
 Phase two consisted of many things purposed to help the women see potential in themselves.
 The “Life Skills” classes were hands on time during the week for the women to get creative.
 Different practical and exciting life skills classes such as; cooking, art, music, etc. enabled the women to discover their strengths and pinpoint areas of creativity.
 This phase also included life skills classes such as; interview conduct, resume building, financial insight, communication skills, healthy family training, etc.